 Competitive intelligence is an important aspect of strategic management.
 It helps decision-makers measure their performance against rivals and make effective future strategies.
-However, in an age of surplus information, sifting through the right sources for meeting specific goals and objectives can be difficult.
+However, in an age of surplus information, sifting through the right sources of competitive intelligence for meeting specific goals and objectives can be difficult.
 If you’re responsible for driving the strategy of your organization, here are the top external sources of competitive intelligence that should be on your radar.

 1. Competitor websites

 Your website is the window to the world.
 So it goes without saying that studying a competitor’s website can provide tremendous insight into the way they operate.
 Apart from corporate information such as their products, leadership team, and geographic presence, websites can tell you a lot about their marketing strategies.
 For example, press releases will reveal the latest company news, such as market expansion, partnerships, and product changes.
 Analyzing their website content and user experience using tools such as Google Analytics provides insight into their positioning, traffic, keywords, and search ranking.
 Job descriptions posted on their careers page can provide an inside-view on current projects, investment areas, as well as their organizational structure.
+So it goes without saying, competitor websites at right at the top of list when it comes to picking the right sources of competitive intelligence.

 2. Annual reports